chadly/react-bs-notifier/docs/demos/alert-container/description.md

-You can use the `AlertContainer` in combination with individual `Alert` components to approximate the functionality of the `AlertList`.
+You can use the `AlertContainer` in combination with individual `Alert` components to recreate the functionality of the `AlertList`.
 If you'd rather not have a central list of alerts and you want to control which alerts appear inline, this is a nice option.